Prairie du Sac, Wisconsin: Economy

 The corporate headquarters of Culver's Franchising Systems, Inc. is located in Prairie du Sac.
 The first Culver's restaurant opened in the adjacent village of Sauk City on July 18, 1984.
-The corporate headquarters of Badgerland Financial and Mueller Sports Medicine are also in Prairie du Sac.
+The corporate headquarters of Mueller Sports Medicine is also in Prairie du Sac.
 Milwaukee Valve has a factory there as well.

 Transportation

 Prairie du Sac is serviced by the Sauk–Prairie Airport (91C).